Bijalpur: History

 Bijalpur is known for its natural environment and farming community.
 The Kabaddi team in Bijalpur has won many championships, and the city played host to the all India Kabbadi tournament in 1991.

 Geography

 Bijalpur is situated at an altitude of about 530 m above mean sea level.
 Climate is sub tropical which is typical in this part of country.
 Summers are hot and dry followed by monsoon months, with approximate 32-35 inch of rainfall followed by mild winters in the months of Dec-Jan.

 It has Government women polytechnic college situated on Bijalpur square.
 It also has schools and colleges attached to Devi Ahilya Vishwavidyalaya and RGPV in its vicinity.
 There is a water control flow room in Bijalpur.

 Politics

 Bijalpur area falls under the Rau Assembly Constituency in Indore District.
-The current elected Member is Jitu Patwari from the Congress.
+The current elected Member is Madhu verma from the BJP.

 Transport

 Bijalpur is situated near the AB Road (NH 52) and has got a frequent connection of city buses from the main Bijalpur Square.

 The nearest broad gauge railway station is Rajendra Nagar railway station.
 However, the main railway station of Indore, Indore Junction railway station is 10 km away.
 Indore Jn is one of the major stations and has regular daily connections to almost all major cities in the country.